dylan-muecke/encrypted_CLI/README.md

 and wait for a new connection.
 Once a connection is established, the client also has the option to LOG_IN, VIEW_REGISTRATION (once logged in), and DISCONNECT (severing the connection to the server.

-Attached is an example Wireshark packet capture and screenshot of the client using the VIEW_REGISTRATION command and the server responding with the encrypted user data log.